xiyuanbao/kgb/content/authors/jgonzalez/_index.md

 # Username (this should match the folder name)
 authors:
-- cconrad
+- jgonzalez
-Weight: 29
+Weight: 131
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former Postdoc<br> now Postdoc at Durham University
+role: Former Postdoc<br> Postdoc at Durham University

 # Organizations/Affiliations
 organizations: